 When your content is uploaded to Issuu, we extract and expose all of the text within the content so that search engines can better understand what’s inside.
-That means that the link to your content will be displayed more often in relevant search results.
+This means that the link to your content will be displayed more often in relevant search results.

 How You Can Improve SEO